Arburg

 Two robots also work in parallel to remove and pack the cartridges.
 An Engel viper 20-linear robot takes the two-component parts from the machine and deposits them in trays, while an Engel e-pic pick-and-place robot stacks the fully populated trays with an intermediate layer into boxes and then discharges them via an integrated tray server.

-In LSR, Engel will showcase micromolding of valves weighing just 0.001 g.
+In LSR, Engel is showcasing micromolding of valves weighing just 0.001 g.
 Partnering with ACH Solution, a tiebarless all-electric Engel e-motion 50/30 TL with a microinjection unit molds the LSR valves from a 32-cavity tool.
 A viper 12-linear robot working with an optical testing unit by ACH Solution, ensures precise handling and inspection of the microcomponents.
 The iQ weight control validates consistent shot weights despite any viscosity differences in the two-component LSR material from Wacker.

 LSR microvalves